-By virtue of their interest in the ordinary shares of the Company, Loi Heng Sewn and Cheong Marn Seng are deemed to have an interest in the ordinary shares of the subsidiaries to the extent that the Company has an interest.
+By virtue of his interest in the ordinary shares of the Company, Cheong Marn Seng is deemed to have an interest in the ordinary shares of the subsidiaries to the extent that the Company has an interest.

 The other director holding office at the end of the financial year had no interest in shares in the Company during the financial year.